j3fsantos/GillianPlatform.github.io/docs/development/install.md

 This will start the container and give you access through a `zsh` shell.

 :::warning
-The docker container is not persistent and do not mount any persistent volume.
+The docker container is not persistent and does not mount any persistent volume.
 Once you exit the container, all changes will be lost.
 :::

 ### What it contains